-Nominee Membership is the free membership given to full-time graduate students in Institutional Member departments.
-Take advantage of your free Nominee Membership today by creating a member log-in to the AMS web site.
+Student Membership is the free membership given to full-time graduate students in Institutional Member departments.
+Take advantage of your free Graduate Student Membership today by creating a member log-in to the AMS web site.
 A web account allows you to request your free subscriptions to the AMS member journals, Notices and Bulletin, as well as access to member-only benefits, the ability to check membership status, or change an address online.

 Undergraduate students ... need information about Graduate Programs?
 Summer Research Programs?
 Special Semesters for math majors?
 See lists of undergraduate math clubs, conferences, journals, competitions, and honorary societies, and find career resources on the Undergraduate page.